Are you looking for an apartment and want to make sure it does not have a mouse problem? Good thinking! Mice in apartments can be stressful and scary.

 Finding an apartment without mice usually goes hand in hand with finding a good apartment building.

-Do they seal all windows and doors, lines and roof holes?
+1. Do you seal all windows and doors, lines and roof holes?

 Find out the management company’s policy for sealing all open areas like doors, windows, soffits, roof lines and holes so you are aware of how they manage extermination problems and prevention.
 Do the outside doors appear to close tightly?
 Do the windows close tightly?

-Do they have a professional exterminator on call?
+2. Do you have a professional exterminator on call?